robgmsn/gmsn/readme.md

 The [GMSN!
 Forum](https://forum.gmsn.co.uk/) is where most of the chat happens.

 This Github Repo contains the code for the digital modules.
 All of which are based on the ATMEGA328 microprocessor.
-This enable us to leverage the Arduino IDE and libraries.
-This speeds up code development and deployment.
+This enable us to leverage the Arduino IDE and libraries, which speeds up code development and deployment.

 You can also view the Eagle Schematics and Board files on [CADLAB.io](https://cadlab.io/project/24118).
 This displays component locations and also tracks changes between versions.